gordonguthrie/TheManual/the_manual/chapter3/investigating_sonic_pi_and_error_messages.md

 ```

 but actually there is no sound.
 To understand this we need to trace through where the `out` value is used in our code.
 We use it as the first parameter in the uGen `Out`.
 It determines the output channel.
 The way Sonic Pi is wired up the channel `0` makes our computer play noise, any other channel is not connected to something to turn signal into sound - hence the silence.

+With a built-in synthesiser we can set `out` to `3` but when the synth is called the output plays - implying that the `out` parameter has been set to `0` in the munging.

 Lets look at some other incantations - particularly around notes.